Call 9-1-1 for HELP when:

 - State the nature of the emergency (What is the emergency?)

-- Provide your phone number along with your name and address (Who is providing the information about the emergency?)
+- Provide your name and address (Who is providing the information about the emergency?)

 - Any additional pertinent information (When did it happen?
 Why did it happen?)